 Comment 4: Criterion 3 will result in proposals with a more narrow focus receiving lower scores than proposals with a broader focus due to the fact that points will be assigned based on the actual quantities of outcomes identified (for example, numbers of acres restored, etc.).

 Response: We will not assign points under this criterion based on the quantity of outcomes proposed.
 Rather, points will be assigned based on whether the objectives are in a quantifiable format.
-In other words, a proposal that identifies 100 acres of wetlands to be restored would receive equal points under this criterion as a proposal that identifies 200 acres of wetlands to be restored.
+In other words, a proposal that identifies 100 acres of wetlands to be restored would receive equal points under this criterion as a proposal that identifies 200 acres of Start Printed Page 9142wetlands to be restored.
 Proposals with objectives that are not quantified would receive reduced points under this criterion.
 States are encouraged to provide as many types of quantifiable objectives as possible (for example, number of acres, number of at-risk species, number of landowners, etc.).

 Comment 5: Criterion 3 should identify other, less-biological outcomes as potential objectives (for example, number of management plans developed and number of landowners served).

 Response: We have included a new criterion (3a) under Objectives that requests non-biological outputs such as those suggested.